Geometric aspects of non-homogeneous 1+0 operators: Geometric description of bi-Hamiltonian operators bihamnije

 \begin{example}Following the classification introduced in \cite{GubOliSgrVer}, we consider the first case of $2$-step nilpotent Lie algebra, so that the following operator satisfies the vanishing of its Nijenhuis torsion:

 where $\alpha, \beta, \gamma,\delta, \epsilon$ and $\mu$ are arbitrary constants and the operator is defined on a $6$-dimensional manifold of field variables $u^1,\dots u^6$. \end{example}

 We stress that Theorem \ref{nijnonhom} does not represent a solution of the problem of understanding non-homogeneous operators in the contest of Nijenhuis geometry which, on the contrary, we believe should be a meaningful tool to deal with these operators.
-In this direction, we conjecture that a non-trivial tensor $R^i_j$ could be defined whose vanishing of Nijenhuis torsion is equivalent to the vanishing of tensor $P^{ijk}$, extending the result obtain for pencils of metrics and of ultralocal structures also to bi-pencil.
+In this direction, we conjecture the existence of a non-trivial tensor $R^i_j$ whose vanishing Nijenhuis torsion is equivalent to the vanishing of the tensor $P^{ijk}$, thereby extending the result obtained for pencils of metrics and of ultralocal structures to the case of bi-pencils.
 This will be investigated in a future work.